gHashTag/plane-999/README.md

     <a href="https://app.plane.so/#gh-light-mode-only" target="_blank">
       <img
         src="https://plane-marketing.s3.ap-south-1.amazonaws.com/plane-readme/plane_screen.webp"
-        alt="Plane Screens"
+        alt="DAO 999 NFT Screens"
         width="100%"
       />
     </a>
     <a href="https://app.plane.so/#gh-dark-mode-only" target="_blank">
       <img
         src="https://plane-marketing.s3.ap-south-1.amazonaws.com/plane-readme/plane_screens_dark_mode.webp"
-        alt="Plane Screens"
+        alt="DAO 999 NFT Screens"
         width="100%"
       />
     </a>
 </p>

-Meet [Plane](https://plane.so).
+Meet [DAO 999 NFT](https://plane.so).
 An open-source software development tool to manage issues, sprints, and product roadmaps with peace of mind. 🧘‍♀️

-> Plane is still in its early days, not everything will be perfect yet, and hiccups may happen.
+> DAO 999 NFT is still in its early days, not everything will be perfect yet, and hiccups may happen.
 Please let us know of any suggestions, ideas, or bugs that you encounter on our [Discord](https://discord.com/invite/A92xrEGCge) or GitHub issues, and we will use your feedback to improve on our upcoming releases.

 ## ⚡ Installation

-The easiest way to get started with Plane is by creating a [Plane Cloud](https://app.plane.so) account where we offer a hosted solution for users.
+The easiest way to get started with DAO 999 NFT is by creating a [DAO 999 NFT Cloud](https://app.plane.so) account where we offer a hosted solution for users.

-If you want more control over your data prefer to self-host Plane, please refer to our [deployment documentation](https://docs.plane.so/docker-compose).
+If you want more control over your data prefer to self-host DAO 999 NFT, please refer to our [deployment documentation](https://docs.plane.so/docker-compose).

 | Installation Methods | Documentation Link                                                                                                                                           |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |